 An implied contract is a contract in which the terms have not been specifically agreed upon between the employer and employee.
-However, the terms are understood because there are company policies and procedures defined in an employee handbook or staff manual.
-Often within the employee handbook there will be policies relating to a company’s termination procedures.
-If the company does not follow the termination procedures contained within the handbook, the employee could sue for wrongful termination.
+However, the terms are still understood because the company policies and procedures regarding the company’s termination process are spelled out in an employee handbook.
+If the company does not follow its own termination protocols, the employee could potentially sue for wrongful termination.

-Implied contracts also contain oral and/or verbal statements made by the employer.
+Likewise, oral and/or verbal statements made by the employer—during the hiring phase or after – may give rise to an implied contract.
 These statements may relate to promotions, terms for termination, or how to treat other employees.
-A company’s policy could be reflected by a company’s employee manual or defined by how a company has treated other employees in the past, also known as a company’s "custom and practice."
+A company’s policy could even be reflected by a company’s employee manual or defined by how a company has treated other employees in the past, also known as a company’s "custom and practice."

-However, employers generally want to protect themselves from potential breach of implied contract lawsuits, so they will have their employees sign a document that states that any company documents, such as the employee manual or handbook, does not constitute a formal agreement between the employer and employee.
-If the employee signs this type of document, then the employee may not have the opportunity to bring a wrongful termination action against the employer for a breach of implied contract.
-Where this type of document does not exist, an employee may have a potential claim for wrongful termination.
+An employer can strengthen its hand by having its employees sign a document that specifically states that any company documents, such as the employee manual or handbook, do not constitute a formal agreement between the employer and employee.
+If the employee signs this type of document, then the employee most likely will not have the opportunity to bring a wrongful termination action against the employer for a breach of implied contract—it will be very difficult to overcome his or her own signed statement that there is no employment contract.

-In order to pursue a wrongful termination action for breach of implied contract, the employer would have had to violate an implied contract term when firing the employee.
-For instance, a company with a policy dictating an employee give proper notice before resigning (generally, two weeks), an implied agreement may also exist for the employer to give proper notice to the employee before terminating the individual’s employment.
-If the employer fails to give proper implied notice without any type of severance, the employee could have a wrongful termination action against their employer.
+Considerations: If the employee believes s/he has a wrongful termination action for breach of implied contract, the employer would have had to violate an implied contract term when firing the employee.
+For instance, when a company has a policy dictating an employee give proper notice before resigning (generally, two weeks), an implied agreement may also be found to exist for the employer to give proper notice to the employee before terminating employment.
+If the employer fails to give the proper implied notice without providing any type of severance as compensation, the employee could have a wrongful termination action against their employer.